YeoLab/skipper/README.md

 snakemake -kps Skipper.py \
     --configfile $CONFIG \
     --profile profiles/tscc2

+# Sorry this is not end-to-end yet.
+Snakemake 8 can do it end-to-end but with some refactoring.
 ```

 Did Skipper terminate?
 Sometimes jobs fail - inspect any error output and rerun the same command if there is no apparent explanation such as uninstalled dependencies or a misformatted input file.
 Snakemake will try to pick up where it left off.